swirepe/BetweenTheTweets/README.md

 * amazon aws for the server

 As a bonus feature, you can run `strfile` over the processed stories and have exciting `fortune`'s.
 The delimiter is right for that and everything.

+##Oh, Also

+Special thanks fo [@snatiabir](https://twitter.com/snatiabir) for suggesting that particular unsupervised machine learning algorithm in the Natural Language Tool Kit.
+It takes a special kind of friend to use her Ph.D. training on Christmas day to help me make a novelty twitter account.